"Stand by for Titanfall!" |

 For players that tend to find themselves having little-to-no luck with one-on-one confrontations against other players, Respawn sprinkled plenty of AI opponents throughout the battlefield for you to pick off as well as a few micro objectives (such as capturing a stationary gun) to complete, which allows you to still contribute to your team’s overall score.
 It's a nice touch added to the 6 vs 6 matches, livening up the playing field, and ensuring that everyone has plenty of stuff to shoot at while trying to gun each other down for the big points.

-It's not just you and the other players out there on the
+It's not just you and the other players out there on the battlefield; there are plenty of AI opponents just waiting to be stepped on. |

 It’s these minor revisions to the basic FPS formula that makes Titanfall so refreshing and fun to play in a genre that had begun to grow stagnant.
 Yet while Respawn managed to balance and refine nearly every aspect of gameplay to create this sublime experience, it’s that very same narrow focus that inspired Respawn to overlook or even omit key features that without hampers the overall experience of Titanfall.